mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 culture still hung over it like a dark cloud.
 The Solomani nobles who dominated the Moot, fairly or unfairly, were blamed for much of the chaos that had occurred.
-Their greed precipitated the non- dynastic emperors and fomented the Civil War in which each of the usurpers was of Solomani descent.
+Their greed precipitated the non-dynastic emperors and fomented the Civil War in which each of the usurpers was of Solomani descent.
 Empress Arbellatra and her heir, Zhakirov, devised